Discrete-time Quantum Walks in Qudit Systems: Conclusion

 \section{Conclusion}

-In this work, we have defined one-dimensional discrete-time quantum walks using two-dimensional coin in $d$-dimensional quantum systems, where $d>2$.
-Further, we have proposed an efficient quantum circuit realization to implement one-dimensional DTQW in qudit systems using an appropriate logical mapping of the position space on which a walker evolves onto the multi-qudit states.
-Later, we also address scalability of the proposed circuit to $n$-qudit systems.
-Further, we have exhibited an efficient quantum circuit realization to implement $d$-dimensional DTQW in $d$-dimensional quantum lattice with example circuit for two-dimensional DTQW in 2D grid for the first of its kind using an appropriate logical mapping of the position space on which a walker evolves onto the multi-qudit states.
+In this work, we have defined one-dimensional DTQW using two-dimensional coins in $d$-dimensional quantum systems, where $d>2$.
+Further, we have proposed quantum circuit realization to implement one-dimensional DTQW in qudit systems using an appropriate logical mapping of the position space on which a walker evolves onto the multi-qudit states.
+We also showed the implementation of one-dimensional DTQW in odd-dimensional qudit systems is much more efficient as compared to the even-dimension.
+Later, we also address the scalability of the proposed circuit to $n$-qudit systems.
+Further, we have exhibited an efficient quantum circuit realization to implement $d$-dimensional DTQW in $d$-dimensional quantum lattice with an example circuit for two-dimensional DTQW in a 2D grid for the first of its kind using an appropriate logical mapping of the position space on which a walker evolves onto the multi-qudit states.
 Finally, we efficiently implemented DTQW for different coin operators considering various position-space.
 We have also verified our proposed circuits through simulation.
-In this article, we achieved implementation of maximum possible number of steps of any finite-dimensional DTQW in any finite-dimensional qudit systems with minimum possible number of qubits/qudits through our proposed approach.
-In future, we will try to reduce the number of gates to implement DTQW by adding additional ancilla qudits.
-This will help one to implement more number of steps of the DTQW keeping the circuit depth constant.
-The results are very promising to pave the way for further researches in qudit-assisted quantum computing.
-With the evolution of qudit-supported quantum hardware, we would like to validate our designs in near future.
+In this article, we achieved the implementation of the maximum possible number of steps of any finite-dimensional DTQW in any finite-dimensional qudit systems with the minimum possible number of qubits/qudits through our proposed approach.
+This efficient DTQW state preparation will provide direct efficacy to implement various applications such as communication protocols \cite{Srikara_2020} or searching problems \cite{Saha_2022}.
+In the future, we will try to reduce the number of gates to implement DTQW by adding additional ancilla qudits.
+This will help one to implement more steps of the DTQW keeping the circuit depth constant.
+We shall also try to find a generic solution for implementation of DTQW using nearest-neighbor approach in future.
+The results are very promising to pave the way for further research in qudit-assisted quantum computing.
+With the evolution of qudit-supported quantum hardware, we would like to validate our designs in the near future.